UnknownRori/UnknownRori-PHP/README.md

 `Q : Is this can be used in production.`

-`A : Short answer no, Why? because i cannot guarantee the security, unless you modify some of the source code.`
+`A : You can use it but i cannot guarantee the security.`

 ---